SOC 2 Audit Firms

 Key points to review:

-• Accreditation and licensing: Work with a licensed or registered CPA firm in the U.S.
+• Accreditation and licensing: Work with a licensed or registered CPA firm in the U.S..
+NASBA’s CPAverify can help confirm whether a firm’s license is active.

 • SOC 2 experience: Ask how many SOC 2 audits the firm completes each year.
-A team that performs dozens of engagements annually usually has mature workflows and reliable templates.
+A team with a steady volume of engagements often has more consistent workflows, clearer evidence requests, and fewer process bottlenecks.

 • Auditor qualifications: Look for staff with credentials such as CPA, CISA, or CISSP.
-A blend of accounting and technology expertise improves audit depth.
+A mix of accounting, IT audit, and security knowledge usually leads to a stronger review of both technical and operational controls.

 • Industry reputation: Check reviews, testimonials, and client lists.
-Firms that have served companies similar to yours often provide smoother engagements.
+Firms that regularly work with companies similar to yours often run a smoother engagement and ask for evidence that matches your operating model.

 3. Review the Audit Process and Service Methodology